 Honors Info Session

-Rockland Community College is excited to invite you to our MTS Honors Info Session on Monday, April 27, 2015, at 7 pm, where you can learn about the tremendous opportunities available to top students in our nationally recognized honors program.
-MTS Honors has a long and successful history preparing top students to transfer to Tier One and Ivy League Schools.
-Our Info Session will be held in Student Union, Room 3214 and will include speakers as well as a question and answer session.
+Rockland Community College is excited to invite you to our Sam Draper Honors Info Session on Wednesday, April 5 from 6:30 - 8:30 pm (Technology Center, Ellipse), where you can learn about the tremendous opportunities available to top students in our nationally recognized honors program.
+Sam Draper Honors has a long and successful history preparing top students to transfer to Tier One and Ivy League Schools.

 Join our Nationally Recognized Program

-- The Sam Draper Mentor/Talented Student (MTS) Honors Program at Rockland Community College is nationally recognized for offering highly advanced academic pursuits and for preparing students to transfer successfully to Ivy League and other outstanding four-year colleges.
+- The Sam Draper Honors Program at Rockland Community College is nationally recognized for offering highly advanced academic pursuits and for preparing students to transfer successfully to Ivy League and other outstanding four-year colleges.

 Transfer to Top Colleges